afonari/afonari.github.io/index.md

  - [5 Jun 2015]: *Mode-selective vibrational modulation of charge transport* manuscript accepted to Nature Communications!

 ### Research projects

  - [Effective mass calculator for semiconductors](emc/)
 Python script that allows to evaluate [effective mass](http://ecee.colorado.edu/~bart/book/effmass.htm) in the band extrema using *CRYSTAL* or *VASP* codes. *Quantum Espresso* support is coming soon!

-### Useful one-liners
- - Install a locally stored pypi package in the user directory even if the package has been installed system-wise:
-`pip install --user --upgrade -e /path/to/un-tarred/folder`

 ### Notes